SvenGeier/genome/README.md

 Dunno.

-Since I'm an open-source kind of guy, I thus hereby decline copyright on my genetic code and am offering it under the terms of CC: by-nc-sa (https://creativecommons.org/licenses/by-nc-sa/4.0/) to the public at large.
+Since I'm an open-source kind of guy, I'm thus hereby relaxing copyright on my genetic code and am offering it under the terms of CC: by-nc-sa (https://creativecommons.org/licenses/by-nc-sa/4.0/) to the public at large.
 Go ahead and get creative with this...

 ;)